 Because we're located in the southern Appalachian mountains, our climate can go from extreme cold in the winter to extreme heat in the summer with rain and wet and mud a constant.
 Our barn is open and "breathes" and the does have constant access to pasture and fresh water.
 Our land is steep and the walking they do up and down our mountain side keeps them well exercised and in good shape.
-The girls eat a custom blend of a milking dairy goat ration and have free choice alfalfa as well as the hands-on TLC of a family that loves and respects them.
+The girls eat a custom blend of a milking dairy goat ration and have free choice local alfalfa as well as the hands-on TLC of a family that loves and respects them.
 All this leads to a milking line of does that are strong, healthy and productive.
-We love our animals and we greatly appreciate how hard they work and everything they give us!
+We love our animals and we greatly appreciate how hard they work for us.